luisdanielta/XRouting/scripts/deploy/README.md

   --zip-file fileb://lambda_package.zip
 ```

-This command creates an AWS Lambda function named updateSpaceXData.
-It assigns the LambdaExecutionRole with the necessary permissions, and sets main.lambda_handler as the entry point.
-Additionally, it uploads the packaged code from lambda_package.zip, making the function ready for execution in AWS.
+This command creates an AWS Lambda function named `updateSpaceXData`.
+It assigns the `LambdaExecutionRole` with the necessary permissions, and sets `main.lambda_handler` as the entry point.
+Additionally, it uploads the packaged code from `lambda_package.zip`, making the function ready for execution in AWS.

 **Get YOUR_ACCOUNT_ID**
 ```bash